2021 in Bare Knuckle Fighting Championship: List of events

-Bare Knuckle Fighting Championship: KnuckleMania
+BKFC KnuckleMania

-Bare Knuckle Fighting Championship: KnuckleMania was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 5, 2021, in Miami, USA.
+BKFC KnuckleMania was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on February 5, 2021, in Miami, USA.

 Background

 Former UFC star Paige VanZant made her bare-knuckle fighting debut in the main event.

 Chris Leben made his combat sports retirement appearance against Quentin Henry.

 Uly Diaz was initially scheduled to compete on the card, but was eventually removed from the card due to an unknown reason.